mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 </>);
 ```

-Unfortunately, TypeScript doesn't support this syntax when a custom JSX factory is used.
-This is one of TypeScript's enhancement requests, but it is not clear when it will be implemented.
+Unfortunately, TypeScript doesn't currently support this syntax when a custom JSX factory is used; however, it was announced that TypeScript 4.0 will support it.

 Meanwhile, Mimbl (just as many other 3rd party libraries) provides a component that serves the sole purpose of combining multiple JSX expressions into a group without inserting any extra element into the resultant HTML.
 Unsurprisingly, the component is called `mim.Fragment` and is used as in the following example: